MattBlack85/astro_monitor/README.md

 - the profile containing your equipment and setup
 - PHD2 profile
-- generic Kstars option (theme, colors, etc.) you can restore them on an other PC or when installing the suite again.
+- generic Kstars option (theme, colors, etc.)

+you can restore the backup on an other PC or when installing the suite again.

 # Install